encode/django-rest-framework/docs/api-guide/fields.md

 The `to_internal_value()` method is called to restore a primitive datatype into its internal python representation.
 This method should raise a `serializers.ValidationError` if the data is invalid.

-Note that the `WritableField` class that was present in version 2.x no longer exists.
-You should subclass `Field` and override `to_internal_value()` if the field supports data input.

 ## Examples

 ### A Basic Custom Field